aloksharma15/Student_perfomance_predictor/README.md

 ## Model Training

-The predictive model is developed using supervised learning techniques, such as:
+The predictive model is developed using supervised learning techniques, such as:<br>
-✔ Decision Trees
+✔ Decision Trees<br>
-✔ Random Forest
+✔ Random Forest<br>
 ✔ Gradient Boosting (CatBoost, XGBoost, etc.)

 The dataset is divided into training and testing sets to assess model accuracy and performance.